 For additional sources, visit our links page.

 There are many respected compilations of treaty texts in print.
-The list below is not exhaustive but represents some of the more commonly found.
-Your local reference librarian can direct you to these resources
+The list below is not exhaustive but represents some of the most commonly cited.
+Your local reference librarian can direct you to these resources.

 There are many reasons why a text may not be available:

 • The treaty or agreement has only recently entered into force or been concluded and is not yet posted or published.

 • The treaty or agreement is not in force.

 • The treaty or agreement is not in force for the United States.